 How does Wireguard work?

-WireGuard strongly relies on various open-source cybersecurity technologies incorporating them into its architecture.
+WireGuard VPN protocol strongly relies on various open-source cybersecurity technologies incorporating them into its architecture.
 As one of the most recently developed VPN protocols, it has all the bleeding edge bells and whistles you would expect from a modern solution.

 • WireGuard VPN relies on ChaCha20 for symmetric encryption